jisaacstone/urbanmountain/urbanism_books.markdown

   title="Arbitrary Lines"
   author="M Nolan Grey"
   rating="B"
   description="Zoning is bad, maybe we should get rid of it.
 It is a short book and a good intro to American zoning.
-Personally I liked “Zoned in the USA” better."
+  Personally I liked “Zoned in the USA” better, as it provides more context and comparisons with other methods.
+  The advantage of this book is the clear language and short length make it a very quick read."
   %}

 {% include book.html